simon-duchastel/photo-categorizer/modules/lib/concurrency/README.md

 - `kotlinx.coroutines`: For coroutine support, concurrency primitives, and dispatchers
 - `dagger.hilt`: For dependency injection
-- `javax.inject`: For injection annotations and qualifier annotations
 - `kotlin.time`: For precise timing operations

 ## Thread Safety